-- Check the column(s) you wish to transform. - Choose whether to use text or Regular expression matching. - In Replace put the text you want to replace.
+- Check the column(s) you wish to transform. - Choose the Match type as: - o Text to match text. - o Regex to match using a Regular expression. - o Empty to match empty cells (cells with whitespace are not empty). - In Replace put the text you want to replace for Text or Regex matching.
 You can use a column variable. - In With put the text you want to replace it with.
 You can use a column variable.